The term hospice refers to treatment, services, and care for people who have an illness and are not expected to live longer than 6 months.

 How much hospice care costs depends on the type of illness and how early patients enter hospice.
 In 2018, the Society of Actuaries estimated that hospice patients with cancer received Medicare Part A and Part B benefits totaling around $44,030 during the last 6 months of their lives.

-If you have original Medicare coverage and you are considering hospice care, the Medicare hospice benefit will pay for the costs of hospice care.
+If you have original Medicare coverage and are considering hospice care, the Medicare hospice benefit will pay for the care you need.

 One important exception to note: Original Medicare does not pay for room and board for hospice patients, so long-term residence in a nursing home or skilled nursing facility won’t be covered as part of a hospice benefit.